ACTivate History

 The project is flexible and cross-curricular — easily integrated into subjects such history, civics, language arts, or social studies classes, as well as extracurricular programs.

-The project has received full ethical approval and strictly adheres to established research ethics standards, including informed consentconfidentiality, and the voluntary nature of participation.
+The project has received full ethical approval and strictly adheres to established research ethics standards.

 Further insight